Earl of Clancarty: History

 Lord Clancarty's great-grandson, the fifth Earl, is notable for marrying an English music-hall singer Belle Bilton (1867–1906) in July 1889 against the opposition of his father who sold off much of the estate in retaliation.
 The fifth Earl's eldest son, the sixth Earl, died without surviving male issue and was succeeded by his younger brother, the seventh Earl (the fourth son of the first marriage of the fifth Earl).
 He died childless and was succeeded by his half-brother, the eighth Earl.
 He was a ufologist.
 As of 2017 the titles are held by his nephew, who succeeded in 1995.
 He is the only son of the Hon.
 Power Edward Ford Le Poer Trench, second son of the fifth Earl from his second marriage.
-The Earls of Clancarty sat in the House of Lords as Viscount Clancarty until the passing of the House of Lords Act 1999 and was re-elected as a Cross-Bench Peer on 23 June 2010.
+The Earl of Clancarty sat in the House of Lords as Viscount Clancarty until the passing of the House of Lords Act 1999 and was re-elected as a Cross-Bench Peer on 23 June 2010.

 Several other members of the Trench family have gained distinction.
 Eyre Trench, brother of the first Earl, was a Lieutenant-General in the Army.
 The Most Reverend the Hon.
 Power Trench, third son of the first Earl, was Archbishop of Tuam.
 The Hon.
 William Le Poer Trench, fourth son of the first Earl, was a Rear-Admiral in the Royal Navy.
 The Venerable the Hon.
 Charles Le Poer Trench, fifth son of the first Earl, was Archdeacon of Ardagh.
 His son Henry Luke Trench was a Major-General in the Bengal Staff Corps.
 The Hon.
 Sir Robert Le Poer Trench, ninth son of the first Earl, was a Colonel in the Army and a Knight Commander of the Order of the Bath.
 The Hon.
 William Le Poer Trench, third son of the third Earl, was a Colonel in the Royal Engineers and briefly represented County Galway in the House of Commons.

 The Trench family claims French Huguenot descent, although a Scottish origin is possible.
 The Barons Ashtown are members of another branch of the family.
 William Trench, 1st Earl of Clancarty, was the great-grandson of Frederick Trench, whose brother the Very Reverend John Trench was the great-grandfather of Frederick Trench, 1st Baron Ashtown.

 Trench Town in Jamaica gets its name from its previous designation as Trench Pen, 400 acres of land once used for livestock by Daniel Power Trench, an Irish immigrant of the 18th century (descendants of the Earls of Clancarty).

 The family seat was Garbally Court, near Ballinasloe, County Galway.